menna161/API-Wizard/README.md

 Steps to run PyAroma:
 - cd PyAroma/reference/evaluation/
 - ./run_all
 The results are expected to be found in the file called "aroma_results.csv" inside the "reference" directory.
+Note that new results are appended to the end of this file.

 # Usage
 Type the name of the API you want an example for.
 Then, Initiate the plugin using the keyboard shortcut (ctrl+alt+w)